 Floral Blend – Jasmine/Lime

 Walk in the Woods Blend – Lavender/Lemon/Vetiver

 Sexy Musk Blend – Lavender/Lime/Copaiba

-Mix 5 drops of Lavender, 4 drops of Lime and 3 drops of Copaiba in a 5 ml roller bottle and fill with fractionated coconut oil or sweet almond oil.
+Mix 5 drops of Lavender, 4 drops of Lime and 3 drops of Copaiba in a 5 ml roller bottle and then fill with fractionated coconut oil or sweet almond oil.
 You can also get Stress Away, which is made with lavender, lime, copaiba and other essential oils in a roller bottle.

 Want to make more of your own DIY beauty products?
 Check out 100+ DIY Beauty Recipes and Personal Care Products.

 How To Make Your DIY Perfume Last Longer

 If you want your fragrances to last longer, don’t store them in your bathroom or other damp, warm places.
 Heat, light, and humidity will break down the perfume and lessen the quality of the fragrance.
 Instead, store them in cool, dry spots like on the vanity in your room and away from windows.

 - The base of this DIY Perfume is almond oil or fractionated coconut oil.
 This helps the scent last longer on your skin.
 The moisture of the almond and coconut oil help to keep the skin moisturized to lock in the scent.